OceanEx/hummingbot/documentation/Hummingbot_OceanEx_Fork_Version_User_Guide.md

 ### Overview

 Installing Hummingbot is simple.
 The original version of Hummingbot supports installation with executable files in .exe format for Windows and .dmg format for MacOS.
-Refer to the Hummingbot installation link .
-However, the OceanEx fork version of Hummingbot DOES NOT have Windows and MacOS installation executable files.
+Refer to the Hummingbot [installation link](https://hummingbot.io/download/).
+However, the OceanEx fork version of Hummingbot **DOES NOT** have Windows and MacOS installation executable files.
 It only supports installation via Docker and Source build.

 ### Docker